beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 The woods were thick.
 Ivy twined around fat trunks, down to the roots of mossy trees, erasing the border between tree and earth.
 This particular tree that stretched its branches to the heavens, seeking the light of the sun, was hundreds of years old.
 But beyond it were young buds not yet grown.</br>
 Someone was looking down on it all.
 The left eye that barely peeked out from the hair hanging across his face was the supreme Rinnegan.
 At first glance, the right looked to be a normal eye, but it housed the Sharingan, the kekkei genkai of the Uchiha clan.
 The man's name was Uchiha Sasuke.</br>
 At the top of the massive tree, Sasuke looked out at the view in all directions.
 He had made it through the Fourth Great Ninja War and come back a shinobi of Konoha once more.
-However, rather than saying in the village, he had set out on a journey.</br>
+However, rather than staying in the village, he had set out on a journey.</br>
 I want to know how this ninja world —how the world looks to me now.</br>
 He had been traveling for several years, and had seen things he probably wouldn't have noticed when he was steeped in darkness.
 There had also been times when he looked back gently on the past he had tried to break free of.
 There were moments when he remembered his friends.
 He saw with his own eyes the scars of the war; he touched on people's sadness, and felt the futility of revenge.</br>
 In the past, Sasuke had endured the pain and suffering of having his family and his clan taken from him with the powerful medicine of revenge.
 But in the depth of that darkness, he had become confused about what path to go down.
 He had lost sight of what was important.
 It had taken a very long time to be able to understand and accept that, but Sasuke truly felt it now.</br>